acadine-intelligence/acadine-virtuoso/README.md

 # Acadine Virtuoso

+Virtuoso is a local-first CLI-based agentic personal self-learning system, designed to be used with coding agents or agent frameworks like Hermes.
+It's designed to be used in combination with learning techniques such as: spaced repetition, active recall, exercise and project-based learning, and the [testing effect]([url](https://en.wikipedia.org/wiki/Testing_effect)).

+If you've ever you used flashcards, you know how powerful spaced repetition can be.
+But managing the system and schedule of practise can now be done by your preferred agent.

-Virtuoso is a local-first CLI mental gym.
-It presents a prompt before feedback, times active recall, records what help was used, and asks FSRS 6.3.2 for an attributable next-review proposal.
+Virtuoso presents a prompt before feedback, times active recall, records what help was used, and asks FSRS 6.3.2 (by default) for an attributable next-review proposal.
 Markdown remains human-owned; SQLite holds derived evidence and scheduler state.

 The current slices cover simple-mode active recall, a read-only Markdown/Obsidian source index, attributed project-transfer events, and manually authored delayed capability checks with pre-attempt predictions and append-only completion evidence.
 Hermes and Obsidian remain optional, and the core CLI works without either.
 A connected source stores only its path-scoped note metadata, hashes, and wikilinks in SQLite; source prose stays in its owning vault.
 Direction-led pathways, generated exercises, two-way synchronization, XP, automated scoring, and meta-scheduling remain later modules.